jdh8/wbridge5.book/overcall/suit/README.md

   <dt>2NT</dt>
   <dd>Unusual notrump, two lowest unbid suits <em>viz</em> hearts and the other minor</dd>

-  <dt>Jump cue bid</dt>
+  <dt>Jump cuebid</dt>
   <dd>The <em>inaccessible</em> 2-suiter i.e. spades and the other minor</dd>
 </dl>

 Being unexpected, (1♣) 2♦ requires an alert, but (1♦) 2♦ is not alertable
-because this is the expected meaning of a cue bid.
+because this is the expected meaning of a cuebid.

 ### Opponents opened a major ###
 <dl>